 Alcoholic beverages, drugs, and/or beverage containers as well as gambling and stealing, are not allowed in the residence hall.
-Firearms and other weapons (Note: this includes BB/pellet guns), fireworks (firecrackers, cherry bombs, etc.), pets of any kind, solicitation without authorization from the Vice President of Student Affairs, silverware, dishes, trays, and other utensils from the on campus dining facilities, hot plates, grills of any type, electric skillets, hot pots and other unauthorized appliances (such as microwaves, coffee pots, refrigerators, freezers, extension cords, etc.) extension cords, strands of lights, candles, incenses, water guns, water balloons, bull horns, whistles, air-conditioning units, window fans, babysitting, playing cards or other games in the lobbies, braiding or combing hair in the lobbies, food & drinks in the lobbies, loud and boisterous noise, loud music, playing band instruments, keyboards, stepping, running in the hallways, propping open exit doors, entering exit doors, vandalism, graffiti, tampering or playing with fire safety equipment, tampering with fire doors, tampering with the camera system, pouring substances out of the window, throwing items out of the window (such as paper, bottles, trash, etc.), hanging items in the window such as clothes, towels, shoes, wearing masks, or costumes in the building.
+Firearms and other weapons (including, but not limited to, BB/pellet guns); fireworks (firecrackers, cherry bombs, etc.); pets of any kind; solicitation without authorization from the Vice President of Student Affairs; silverware, dishes, trays, and other utensils from the on campus dining facilities; hot plates, grills of any type, electric skillets, hot pots and other unauthorized appliances (such as microwaves, coffee pots, refrigerators, freezers, extension cords, etc.); extension cords; strands of lights; candles; incenses; water guns; water balloons; bull horns; whistles; air-conditioning units; window fans; babysitting; playing cards or other games in the lobbies; braiding or combing hair in the lobbies; food & drinks in the lobbies; loud and boisterous noise; loud music; playing band instruments; keyboards, stepping; running in the hallways, propping open exit doors, entering exit doors, vandalism, graffiti, tampering or playing with fire safety equipment; tampering with fire doors; tampering with the camera system; pouring substances out of the window; throwing items out of the window (such as paper, bottles, trash, etc.); hanging items in the window such as: clothes, towels, shoes, wearing masks, or costumes in the building.
 Use or possession of these articles and performance of these acts may result in fines and/or other disciplinary actions.